AnsaYong/01-text_editor/README.md

-# TEXT EDITOR PROJECT
+# GEOLOGIST-FOCUSED TEXT EDITOR

-This is a personal project in which I intend to build my own text editor from scratch.
+This is a personal project in which I build a geologist-focused text editor from scratch.

 With progress, the functionalities will be documented here.